 The most common question people ask when they discover I'm a retired psychologist is - "Is This Normal?"
 This question is a significant motivator for creating this psychology blog in the first place.
 Because too often people suffer because of lack of understanding versus a diagnosable medical condition. differential diagnosis · the process of differentiating...
 Continue Reading →

 https://m.youtube.com/watch?v=zRSQw-LjU8k Every time we take a long deep breath, we are telling our bodies that we are safe.
 Each breath connecting our mind, body, and heart.
 Bringing us back to present time.
-Breathing Techniques To Try Follow Your Breath Become aware of each inhalation and exhalation.
-Focus on the sensations you feel as air passes...
+5 Breathing Techniques: Follow Your Breath Become aware of each inhalation and exhalation.
+Focus on the sensations you feel as air passes through...
 Continue Reading →

 HOPE CHANGES EVERYTHING